section-engineering-education/engineering-education/articles/dry-manifesto/index.md

 ---

-DRY is one of the most important parts of software engineering (at least, I assume it is.
-I'm a CS major).
+DRY is a very important concept in software engineering.
 It stands for Don't Repeat Yourself.
 The basic premise is that if you start [copying and pasting code](https://www.youtube.com/watch?v=dlrjDvS7wxo), then you may need to do some refactoring.

 The examples in this article are done in various languages.